matthewlamdotjs/Chunx/README.md

     /* controller */
     ({set, template}) => {
+        // Init subcomponent as component variable:
+        //
+        // `template(component, props)` creates an instance of the component with props,
+        // links it to the current component as its parent, and returns an element reference
-        // init subcomponent as component variable using template() method set('paragraph', template(mySubcomponent, /* props (optional) */ { myText: 'What\'s up?' }));
+        // that can be stored in a variable used in the template to render the subcomponent set('paragraph', template(mySubcomponent, /* props (optional) */ { myText: 'What\'s up?' }));
     });
 );